 I have no idea why your mother dislikes me and Anne.
 We both liked her and I can only guess that she experienced unhappiness with men in her past.

 I hope that you will be given your own copy of the book which I have dedicated to you.
 That you will then understand the truth about me.
 'Left Field' can be read here:

 Finally I wrote about the grief involved when losing Jonny, a living son here (under a pseudonym) which concludes with a song, “In the Living Years" by Mike and The Mechanics.

 I am not angry or bitter, but massively regretful and sad.
 I have so powerfully wanted to see you and get to know you.
 Perhaps we will still be able to.

 I take this opportunity to send you, Jonny, Maria and Renata as much love as can be accepted from me.

-PS I lived as long as I did because of the love and strength I received from my wife Anne and from the love and solidarity I once received from Jonny and have continued to receive from your uncle Ben and from my sisters, Liz and Joanna and from all my friends.
+PS I lived as long as I did because of the love and strength I received from my wife Anne and from the love and solidarity I once received from Jonny and have continued to receive from your uncle Ben, from my sisters, Liz and Joanna and from all my friends.
 Here is your father and uncle a few years ago!
 Jonny was so cute and I believe that in his soul he still is.